ApprenticeAI/frapy/docs/topics/commands.rst

 * Syntax: ``frapy view <url>``
 * Requires project: *no*

-Opens the given URL in a browser, as your Scrapy spider would "see" it.
+Opens the given URL in a browser, as your Frapy spider would "see" it.
 Sometimes spiders see pages differently from regular users, so this can be used to check what the spider "sees" and confirm it's what you expect.